 4 – Telling the truth

-The UK GC also outlawed, “sounds or imagery which give the illusion of a win when the return is in fact equal to, or below, a stake.”
+The European GC also outlawed, “sounds or imagery which give the illusion of a win when the return is in fact equal to, or below, a stake.”

 Again, this seems quite a specific and technical restriction.
 It’s not a feature we’ve come across at all in our slots experience but it must presumably exist.